grafana/alloy/docs/design/908-proposal-process.md

 attention.
 However, the process described here will slow down the acceptance rate of proposals.

-The acceptance cycle of most proposals is increased to take at least three weeks; one week to move to _Active_, one additional week to move to _Likely Accept_, and a final week to move to _Accepted_.
-This does not include the time a proposal may spend in _Incoming_ or _Hold_.
+Because changing a proposal's state is tied to the frequency of proposal review process, a weekly proposal review process means that the acceptance cycle of most proposals is increased to take at least two or three weeks; up to one week to move to _Active_, at least one week to move to _Likely Accept_, and at least one week to move to _Accepted_.
+This does not include the time a proposal may spend in _Hold_.

 Three weeks is half the time of our release cadence, and so proposals opened too late in the cycle may need to wait two releases before being available to